.300 Ruger Compact Magnum

-The .300 Ruger Compact Magnum or .300 RCM is a rimless, short-length rifle cartridge designed for the hunting of Medium-to-Large-sized North American game.
+The .300 Ruger Compact Magnum or .300 RCM is a rimless, short-length rifle cartridge designed for the hunting of medium-to-large-sized North American game.

 It is designed to closely duplicate the performance of the historic .300 Winchester Magnum cartridge, yet to be chambered in a short length action rifle.
 The cartridge was designed by Hornady and Sturm Ruger in partnership and released commercially in 2008 and chambered in various Ruger rifles.

 Design & Specifications

 The .300 Ruger Compact Magnum uses a unique case designed by Hornady and Ruger based on the powerful .375 Ruger cartridge.
 The case is of a rimless design having the base and rim diameter of .532 in which is the same diameter of the belt on belted magnum cases based on the .300 H&H Magnum and .375 H&H Magnum.
 This allows the cartridge to have a greater case capacity than a belted magnum case given cases of equal length.
 As Ruger intended the cartridge to be chambered in short length bolt-action rifles the case length was shortened to 2.10 in which is similar to the .308 Winchester case.

 Unlike Winchester Short Magnum cartridges, the Ruger Compact Magnums share the same diameter from case head to body.

-This allowed Ruger to chamber the cartridge without extensively redesigning their M77 rifle to adopt them to the new Ruger cartridge.
+This allowed Ruger to chamber the cartridge without extensively redesigning their Ruger M77 Hawkeye rifle to adopt them to the new Ruger cartridge.

 While the .300 H&H Magnum is longer than the .300 Ruger Compact Magnum, the latter cartridge has a greater case capacity than the former.
 This is due to the .300 H&H Magnum having a long tapered body while the .300 Ruger Compact Magnum follows modern cartridge designs in that it has very little taper and a sharper shoulder.
-The dimensioned drawing is of the parent case .375 Ruger.
+The dimensioned drawing [source or citation needed] is of the parent case .375 Ruger.

 Performance

+As other .300 magnums, the .300 Ruger Compact Magnum may be loaded with a wide range of bullets ranging from 130 to 220 grains.
+Lighter bullets such as the 150 grain may offer a very flat trajectory up to considerable hunting distances, while heavier bullets such as the 180 and 200 grain may provide high ballistic coefficients, maintaining energy at long ranges and bucking wind more effectively.

 Hornady manufactures ammunition for the .300 Ruger Compact Magnum cartridge.
 The Hornady Superformance Ammunition drives a Hornady 180 gr Interbond or SST bullet at 3040 ft/s and the 150 gr SST bullets at 3310 ft/s.
-The.300 Ruger Compact Magnum's greater case capacity, and the "short fat" cartridge efficiency lead to increases in the neighborhood of 150 fps over the H&H cartridge and is essentially the same performance as the .300 Winchester Magnum or .300 WSM.
+The.300 Ruger Compact Magnum's greater case capacity, and the "short fat" cartridge efficiency lead to increases in the neighborhood of 150 fps over the H&H cartridge and is slightly slower than the .300 Winchester Magnum or .300 WSM.